Coko7/Coko7/SKILL_BACKGROUND.md

 Now you know.
 I may update this list later to include the technologies I feel most proficient with but this is not the current aim of this list.

+Also, I have decided to create a custom section named "Timeline" to serve as a biography of my computer journey.

 ## ⏳ Timeline

 The purpose is to try and retrace my computer science journey.
 I will *try* to keep it small.

 Timeline:
 - Before 2013:
-  - Loves drawing manga and want to make a living as a manga artist
+  - Love drawing manga and want to make a living as a manga artist
+  - Participate in drawing contests and got a reasonable place
-  - Real computer noob
+  - Real computer noob though
   - Does not even know how to set a slideshow background on Windows
   - Does not know the art of Googling stuff
   - Playing Minecraft and doing Redstone but not good at it
 - 2014:
   - Started going to high school
+  - Joined the weeb club to discuss manga, anime and other japanese stuff
+  - Heard about the computer club and decided to give it a try
+  - Computer club only had four-five people but it was so fun, lots of things to learn
+  - Stopped going to the weeb club and went to the computer club instead (still a big weeb to this day tho)
   - Became a tad better at Redstone
   - Discovered command blocks in Minecraft.
 First time *"programming"*
   - Started feeling like a Minecraft H4X0R and began making Youtube tutorials about how to use command blocks and redstone for mortals
   - Failed to make something work in one of the tutorial videos
   - Spent 10 minutes trying to fix it but did not succeed
-  - Did not edit the video and uploaded the full video with just me struggling to make something work
+  - Uploaded the full video with no edit on YT (just 10 minutes of me struggling and failing)
   - Stopped the tutorial series after this miserable failure
   - But still continued playing with command blocks and redstone
 - 2015:
   - Continued playing Minecraft like crazy and still experimenting with command blocks
   - Started big command block projects and created many One Command Creations (it was a big thing back in the old days)
+  - Discovered AlgoBox during a Maths class
+  - First real experience with a programming language
+  - Spent entire time just programming maths stuff on Algobox
+  - Algobox was not enough to quench my thirst for knowledge
+  - I needed ***MORE***
-  - Started learning C and C++ as first programming language
+  - Ended up finding free online courses and started learning C and C++
-  - Discovered AlgoBox
+  - At this point, I was using most of my free time just programming in C/C++
 - 2016:
   - Still playing Minecraft and doing even more stupid stuff with command blocks
+  - Became decent at C and started learning HTML and CSS
   - First time hearing about cryptography in advanced maths course
-  - Learned a lot about cryptography and pseudorandomness
+  - Ended up learning a lot about cryptography systems and pseudorandomness
   - Created own custom algorithm based on the [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)
   - Algorithm used a random cipher making the message look different each time (despite same content and same key)
+  - I felt like a true champ for implementing my own cryptography system *(timeskip: years later, I realized how bad it was)*
 - 2017:
-  - Started going to programming university
+  - Started going to university to learn programming on a daily basis
   - Still doing nonsense on Minecraft
   - Started doing even more C
   - Used SFML to make the Ultimate Space shooter game for the school's game jam (huge success)